Abe-Estos/Logan_Nance_Portfolio/README.md

 [This project](Homework4) demonstrates my use of bigrams in one specific use case (language detection) and an analysis of other uses as well.
 ## Webcrawler
 [This project](Webcrawler) is a webcrawler I made that gets sixteen links from a site, goes to those links, turns the websites it is on into text, (including the origin) an prints out word frequecies of those words.
+## Wuntoothry
+[This project](Webcrawler) is a simple chatbot i made for m chatbot project.
+It's not that impressive and somewhat incommplete due to poor mental health.
+## Webcrawler
+[This project](DLDiseaseClassifier) was meant to be a demonstration of variouws deep learning techniques but unfortunately it's incomplete due to poor mental health.